 This Tuesday marks the 7th of Cheshvan, the date by which most Sukkot pilgrims of old had had ample time to return home from their journey to Jerusalem.
 From this point onwards, Jews add an explicit request (no longer a mere longing) for rain to their daily prayers.
 So now that Autumn has run out of excuses, we hope that the coming weeks will bring upon us blessed rains and plentiful precipitation.

 Alon, Bat Ami, Dror, Yochai and all the other Chubez’O’Lanterns

 WHAT’S IN THIS WEEK’S BOXES?

 And there’s more!
-You can add to your basket a wide, delectable range of additional products from fine small producers: flour, fruits, honey, dates, almonds, garbanzo beans, crackers, probiotic foods, dried fruits and leathers, olive oil, bakery products and goat dairy products too!
+You can add to your basket a wide, delectable range of additional products from fine small producers: flour, fruits, honey, dates, almonds, garbanzo beans, crackers, probiotic foods, dried fruits and leathers, olive oil, bakery products, apple juice, cider and jams and goat dairy too!
 You can learn more about each producer on the Chubeza website.
-Our order system also features a detailed listing of the products and their cost.
-Make an order online now!
+On our order system there’s a detailed listing of the products and their cost, you can make an order online now!